Matt Bianco (album)

-Matt Bianco was the second album by the British band Matt Bianco, released in 1986 for WEA.
+Matt Bianco is the second album by the British band Matt Bianco, released in 1986 through WEA.
 For this album, the band's line-up comprised vocalist Mark Reilly and musician Mark Fisher.
 Jenni Evans sings backing vocals on nearly every track (and lead vocal on two cuts), but was not listed as an official band member.

-Album background and chart history
+The album was a critical and commercial success, and spawned one of the band's biggest hits, "Yeh Yeh".

+Background

 Jenni Evans and Mark Fisher were brought in after the departure of Polish singer Basia Trzetrzelewska and keyboard player Danny White, who left the original trio to establish the singer's solo career under the name of Basia.

 Evans would leave Matt Bianco shortly after this album, but Fisher would become a long-term member of the group.
 Fisher, a keyboardist, composer, and studio wizard, contributed a more contemporary sound compared to the band's earlier work.
 The use of synthesizers increased notably: Yamaha's DX-7 can be heard providing the slap bass in most songs, but the choice of noted studio musicians remained consistent for this album, with Ronnie Ross being the most prominent example.